 SBS can be caused by a number of factors including, but not limited to the following:

 Q. What are the consequences of SBS for my business?

 The consequences of SBS are as numerous as the types of businesses they it may affect.
 If, for example, you operate a motel or hotel with biological contaminants in the ductwork, you run the risks of sickening your guests, as well as your employees.
 (Remember Legionnaire’s Disease?)

 Absenteeism and loss of key employees is another potentially huge and costly consequence of SBS.
 Loss of productivity, lowered office morale, and loss of efficiencies reduce your bottom line and, possibly even your company’s reputation.

 Q. What can I do to prevent or eliminate SBS in the workplace?

-A. Here are some simple and potentially cost-savings steps you can take to ensure that your building will not have to hide its “dirty little secret.”
+Here are some simple and potentially cost-savings steps you can take to ensure that your building will not have to hide its “dirty little secret.”

 - The American Society of Heating, Refrigeration and Air-conditioning Engineers (ASHRAE) ventilation standards requires that office spaces provide a minimum of 20 cubic feet per minute (cfm) of outdoor air per person.
 Make sure that your building meets these standards.

 - Make sure that areas of your office where chemicals are present, such as printer ink, cleaning substances and other chemicals, are well-ventilated and are not located in proximity to your building’s external air intake systems.

 - Installation of plants in your office environment can actually improve indoor air quality.
 Plants absorb toxins from the atmosphere, processing them and releasing clean oxygen back into the work environment.